Measurement of the associated production of a Higgs boson decaying into $b$-quarks with a vector boson at high transverse momentum in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Object reconstruction

 To identify track-jets containing $b$-hadron decay products, track-jets are tagged using the multivariate algorithm MV2c10, which exploits the presence of large-impact-parameter tracks, the topological decay chain reconstruction and the displaced vertices from $b$-hadron decays~\cite{Aad:2019aic,ATL-PHYS-PUB-2017-013}.
 The MV2c10 algorithm is configured to achieve an average efficiency of 70\% for tagging jets labelled as $b$-jets in an MC sample of $\ttbar$ events.
 This requirement has corresponding rejection factors of 9 and 304 for jets labelled as $c$-jets and light-flavour jets, respectively, in simulated $\ttbar$ events.
 The tagging efficiencies per jet flavour are corrected in the simulation to match those measured in data~\cite{PERF-2016-05,ATLAS-CONF-2018-006,ATLAS-CONF-2018-001}.

 Two additional corrections are applied to the \largeR jets to improve the scale and the resolution of their energy and mass measurements.
-First, to account for semileptonic decays of the $b$-hadrons, the four-momentum of the closest reconstructed non-isolated muon candidate within $\Delta R=\mathrm{min}(0.4, 0.04+10$~\GeV$/\pt^{\textrm{muon}})$ of a track-jet matched to the \largeR\ jet by ghost association is taken into account in the calorimeter-based component of the \largeR\ jet four-momentum~\cite{Aad:2019uoz}.
+First, to account for semileptonic decays of the $b$-hadrons, the four-momentum of the closest reconstructed non-isolated muon candidate within $\Delta R=\mathrm{min}(0.4, 0.04+10$~\GeV$/\pt^{\textrm{muon}})$ of a track-jet matched to the \largeR\ jet by ghost association is added to the calorimeter-based component of the \largeR\ jet four-momentum while its expected calorimeter energy deposits are removed~\cite{Aad:2019uoz}.
 This is known as the muon-in-jet correction.
 Non-isolated muons satisfy the `medium' identification criterion~\cite{PERF-2015-10}, but no isolation or impact parameter criteria are applied.
-Second, in the 2-lepton channel only, a per-event likelihood uses the full reconstruction of the event kinematics to improve the estimate of the energy of the $b$-jets.
-The kinematic fit constrains the $\ell^+ \ell^- b\overline{b}$ system with additional \smallR\ jets in the event to be balanced in the transverse plane and the dilepton system to the $Z$ boson mass, by scaling all the objects in the event including the \largeR\ jet, additional \smallR\ jets and leptons.
+Second, in the 2-lepton channel only, a per-event likelihood uses the full reconstruction of the event kinematics to improve the estimate of the energy of the $b$-jets~\cite{HIGG-2016-29}.
+The kinematic fit constrains the $\ell^+ \ell^- b\overline{b}$ system and the additional \smallR\ jets in the event to be balanced in the transverse plane and the dilepton system to the $Z$ boson mass, by scaling the four-momentum of the objects in the event including the \largeR\ jet, additional \smallR\ jets and leptons within their detector response resolutions.
 The \largeR\ jet mass is then scaled by the ratio of the energies after and before the correction.
 For the event selection detailed in Section~\ref{sec:selection}, the \largeR\ jet mass resolution improves by 5\% to 10\% after the first correction (depending on the lepton channel), while the second correction brings an additional improvement in the 2-lepton channel of up to 40\%.

 The presence of neutrinos in the $WH \to \ell \nu b \bar{b}$ and $ZH \to \nu\nu b\bar{b}$ signatures can be inferred from a momentum imbalance in the transverse plane.
 The missing transverse momentum $\vecmet$ is reconstructed as the negative vector sum of the momenta of leptons and \smallR\ jets in the event plus a `soft term' built from additional tracks associated with the primary vertex~\autocite{PERF-2016-07}. \SmallR\ jets used for the $\vecmet$ reconstruction are required to have $\pT > 20$~\GeV.
 The magnitude of $\vecmet$ is referred to as \met.
 To suppress non-collision and multijet backgrounds in the 0-lepton channel, an additional track-based missing transverse momentum estimator, \vecmpt, is built independently as the negative vector sum of the transverse momenta of all tracks from the primary vertex.